nss-evening-web-development/curriculum/src/data/curriculum/python/week-01/lab/common-types-tuples.md

         # Print that the animal was found
     ```

 1. You can reverse engineer (unpack) a tuple into another tuple with the following syntax.
+Tuple unpacking describes the shape of the tuple you're unpacking.
+So the number of variables you're unpacking into must be the same as the tuple of items in the tuple-to-be-unpacked.

     ```py
     children = ("Sally", "Hansel", "Gretel", "Svetlana")